Gaurav-Van/Scripted_Insights-Handwritten_DS_ML_Notes/Batch1/README.md

+# Batch 1 Notes

+Welcome to the Batch 1 Notes repository.
+In this folder, you'll find the notes for Batch X, covering a range of topics in the field of Data Science and Machine Learning.

-Topics Covered
+## Topics Covered

+The notes in this batch encompass the following key topics:

  - Linear Regression
  - Confusion Matrix
  - K Nearest Neighbour
  - K Means
- - Overview of Decision Tree and Random Forest
+ - Overview of Decision Tree and Random Fores